16-year-old girl goes to hospital after being attacked at a party, police say

 WICHITA, Kan.
-(KSNW) – The Wichita Police Department (WPD) is investigating a reported attack that sent a 16-year-old girl to the hospital.
-The incident happened Sunday in the 1400 black of N Bluff St.
+(KSNW) – The Wichita Police Department is investigating a reported attack that sent a 16-year-old girl to the hospital.
+The incident happened Sunday in the 1400 block of N. Bluff.

 Just after 2 a.m., officers were dispatched to a local hospital for a walk-in assault report.
 When officers arrived at the hospital, they made contact with the teen who had injuries to her body.